 BEARS = Better Emergency Amateur Repeater System

-We maintain amateur radio FM repeaters located on the Stanek's commercial tower on Box Mountain in Vernon.
+We maintain amateur radio FM repeaters located on a commercial tower on Box Mountain in Vernon.
 The repeaters are open for use by any licensed amateur radio operator.
 You do not have to be a member to use the repeater; but we remind users that the dues paid by BEARS members pay for tower space rental and transmitter upkeep, among other things.
 If you'd like to contribute your share, we encourage you to apply for membership in the BEARS.

 Output = 145.110 MHz Input = -600, PL 77